 In order to get your rent back you need to make a RENT REPAYMENT ORDER (RRO) application.
 For more detail on RRO's look here

 How we can help you...

 We give you enough information on this site to help you make an RRO application yourself: the DIY route.
 See here.
-We also offer email and telephone support throughout the application process: please see our contact info here
+We also offer FREE email and telephone support throughout the application process: please see our contact info here